I3A-NavSys/navsim/doc/command_generator_tuto/command_generator_tuto.md

                                           "command": serialized_cmd})
 ```

-Finally click on *Run (Ctrl + Enter)* button to run the script.
+Finally begin the simulation by clicking on *PLAY* button and then click on *Run (Ctrl + Enter)* button to run the
+script.
 You will see how the UAV does a 360º lap.